-So, right.
-Let's see if I can get to some questions.
 Lockdown University is wonderful.
-It certainly is and I want to thank Wendy and I want to thank you actually as well 'cause it sort of gives me a point to, you know, to living really.
+It certainly is.
+And I want to thank Wendy, and I want to thank you actually as well 'cause it sort of gives me a point to living really.
 It's still stuff about the text.
-Most people feel very positive about it.
-That's good.

-Q: To the right of St. Paul's in the first slide is a building that looks like a modern office block.
+Most people feel very positive about it, that's good.
+To the right of St. Paul's in the first slide is a building that looks like a modern office block.
+Yes, isn't it amazing?

-A: Yes.
-Isn't it amazing?
 It must have been a warehouse, a purely utilitarian warehouse.
 It does look completely modern.

-Q: Lots of anger in the eyes of his portraits.
+Lots of anger in the eyes of his portraits.
 I'm not sure about portraits.

-A: There's certainly, he depicts, I think he was an angry man.
-I think Hogarth was a tremendously angry man and he certainly paints anger in a lot of his pictures.
+It's certainly he depicts, I think he was an angry man.
+I think, I think Hogarth was a tremendously angry man.

-Q: These volumes of Shakespeare and Milton, could not catch the third, Pope.

-A: Oh, this is a confusion here.
-Sorry, I've created confusion.
+And he certainly paints anger in a lot of his pictures.
+These volumes of Shakespeare, Milton.
+Could not catch the third, Pope.
+Ooh, this is a bit, this is a bit, this is a confusion here.
+So, I've created confusion.
 Kurt Weill's "Die Dreigroschenoper" is based on "The Beggar's Opera," which is not by Handel.
-"Beggar's opera was anti-Handelian.
-"Beggar's Opera," if you look it up or you see it referred to, they'd say John Gay's "Beggar's Opera," John Gay wrote the text.
+"Beggar's Opera" was anti-Handelian.
+"Beggar's Opera," if you look it up, or you see it referred to, they'd say "John Gay's Beggar's Opera."
+John Gay wrote the text.
 He didn't write the music.
 And the irony is actually the music for "The Beggar's Opera" was written by another German called Pepusch.

-Q: The plates in the John Museum show a debtors prison.
+The plates in the John Soane Museum show a debtor's prison.
 There is a shoe attached to the grill.
-This indicates that a prisoner needs money for food, hence living on the shoe skin.

-A: You know, I didn't know that.
-That's very interesting.
-Thank you.
+This indicates that a prisoner needs money for food, hence living on a shoe skin.
+I didn't know that.
+That's very interesting, thank you.

 Q: Do I rate David Wilkie as good or similar to Hogarth?
-David Wilkie was certainly influenced by Hogarth.

-A: No, I don't.
+A: David Wilkie was certainly influenced by Hogarth.
+No, I don't.
 He could be good.
-I think he's probably an underrated artist these days, but I don't think he's as good as Hogarth but that's my personal view.
+I think he's probably an underrated artist these days, but I don't think he's as good as Hogarth.
+But that's my personal view.